Sheryl Sandberg: Little Miss Bossy

 Of course, the important point of this statistic is that it’s not like those low-income students—in particular the girls, for the sake of this piece—didn’t enroll in college because they may have been called ‘bossy.’
 They didn’t enroll because they didn’t have the money or quite the opportunity of access, bossy or not.

-Furthermore, let’s not forget that Sheryl studied at Harvard under none other than Larry Summers, the man who helped to fuck our economy like a teenage high schooler at R. Kelly’s Chicagoland mansion with the help Robert Rubin and Alan Greenspan.
+Furthermore, let’s not forget that Sheryl studied at Harvard under none other than Larry Summers, the man who with the help Robert Rubin and Alan Greenspan helped to assault our economy like a teenage runaway at R. Kelly’s Chicagoland mansion.
 And it was Larry Summers who infamously suggested that innate differences in sex may explain why fewer women succeed in science and math disciplines.
-Which, in fairness, is probably just Larry lashing out at the fact that most women probably have a hard time spreading their legs wide enough to accommodate his considerably paunchy torso, to say nothing of the many fewer women who actually want to spread their legs for him in the first place.

 But Sheryl is dedicated to the idea that assertiveness is what stands between women and success.
-When meeting with a “Lean In” women’s group in China, based upon her popular book on the modern feminist crusade for equality, she recently told the Associated Press afterward that “I told them this was my dream.”
-By which we must believe that she meant it was her dream to see so many women in China, considering they are so few and far between as a result of China’s “forward-thinking” one-child-only policy.
+When meeting with a “Lean In” women’s group in China, she told the Associated Press afterward that “I told them this was my dream,” by which we must believe that she meant it was her dream to see so many women in China considering they are so few and far between as a result of China’s one-child-only policy.
 Meaning that, when China finally does take over the world a couple of years from now, it is going to be a sausage fest around here.
 Just one giant Republican National Convention—that is what we have to look forward to, replete with all of the closed-circuit NSA monitoring and propagandistic FoxNews journalism you’ve come to know and love.

 And it begs the question: if Sheryl is so concerned about a war on women, why not wage a campaign against China’s one-child-only policy rather than one against the word bossy, which probably doesn’t affect those few million innocent girls who never got the chance to be called bossy in the first place.